flyteorg/flyteidl/gen/pb-protodoc/flyteidl/plugins/raw_container.proto.rst

 Enum flyteidl.plugins.CoPilot.MetadataFormat
 --------------------------------------------

-`[flyteidl.plugins.CoPilot.MetadataFormat proto] <https://github.com/lyft/flyteidl/blob/master/protos/flyteidl/plugins/raw_container.proto#L15>`_
+`[flyteidl.plugins.CoPilot.MetadataFormat proto] <https://github.com/lyft/flyteidl/blob/master/protos/flyteidl/plugins/raw_container.proto#L16>`_

-MetadataFormat is used to decide the format in which the input metadata so that the users containers can read it.
+MetadataFormat decides the encoding format in which the input metadata should be made available to the containers.
 If the user has access to the protocol buffer definitions, it is recommended to use the PROTO format.
-JSON and YAML do not need any protobuf definitions to read it
+JSON and YAML do not need any protobuf definitions to read it All remote references in core.LiteralMap are replaced with local filesystem references (the data is downloaded to local filesystem)

 .. _api_enum_value_flyteidl.plugins.CoPilot.MetadataFormat.JSON:

 JSON
-  *(DEFAULT)* ⁣

-.. _api_enum_value_flyteidl.plugins.CoPilot.MetadataFormat.PROTO:

-PROTO
-  ⁣
+  *(DEFAULT)* ⁣JSON / YAML are serialized represnetation of a map[string]primitive. primitive -> int, string, bool, double/float, bytes

 .. _api_enum_value_flyteidl.plugins.CoPilot.MetadataFormat.YAML:

 YAML
   ⁣

+.. _api_enum_value_flyteidl.plugins.CoPilot.MetadataFormat.PROTO:

+PROTO
+  ⁣Proto is a serialized binary of `core.LiteralMap` defined in flyteidl/core